rinikerlab/irsa/README.md

 [...]
-OUR CLUSTER IS DOWN, THUS THIS TUTORIAL NEEDS APPROX ONE MORE WEEK TO BE FINISHED [...]
+OUR CLUSTER IS DOWN, THUS THIS TUTORIAL IS NOT COMPLETE YET [...]
 CHECK THE STATUS HERE
 https://scicomp.ethz.ch/wiki/System_status

+UPDATE:
+OUR CLUSTER IS BACK UP, SO I CONTINUE WORKING ON THIS ...

-If you use the algorithm and report your results, we would kindly ask you to cite
+If you use the algorithm or experimental data from this side and report your results, we would kindly ask you to cite

 @article{Boeselt2019,
 title={Determination of Absolute Stereochemistry of Flexible Molecules Using a Vibrational Circular Dichroism (VCD) Spectra Alignment Algorithm},